 I guess it is time to say what knedliki are.
 They are a kind of bread (though the Czech are offended when visitors call it bread.
 But it is bread 🙂 ) baked over steam instead of oven.
 They are usually made of flour or potatoes and go perfectly with svickova and goulash.

 Here we come to another popular dish: goulash.
 It is not exactly a Czech dish, but rather Hungarian.
 The difference is that the Hungarian goulash is more like a soup while the Czech one is meat in thick sauce.
 It would be fair to say that I saw soup-like goulash as well: usually, it is served in bread.

 When I first tried svickova, I thought that there was a mistake.
 Just take a look at the pictures below: both are pieces of meat in sauce and are served with knedliki and sour jam.
 The visual difference is only in the sauce color.
 So, when I saw svickova on my table, I thought that it was goulash.
-Only after I met that guy on the bus I realized that it is two different dishes.
+A guy on a bus to Karlovy Vary explained me the difference between svickova and goulash 🙂

 Just like in case of svickova, meat (but this time it is different meat cuts from svickova) is stewed with vegetables until tender.
 No carrots here, but tomato paste, caraway (very important!) and dark beer are added to the sauce.
 Hence the dark color.
 The result is just delicious!